Kadeem Hardison

 Kadeem Hardison (born July 24, 1965) is an American actor.
 The son of fashion model Bethann Hardison, he rose to prominence after landing the role of Dwayne Wayne on the television series A Different World, a spin-off of the NBC sitcom The Cosby Show.
-He is also known for playing Craig Cooper, the title character's father, in the Disney Channel series K.C.
-Undercover.
-Hardison has also appeared in the first season of the Showtime comedy Black Monday and starred as Bowser in the Netflix series Teenage Bounty Hunters.
-On February 14, 2025, Hardison was announced as a cast member in the 3rd season of the HBO series Euphoria.
+He reprised this role in the 2026 Netflix remake by the same name.
+Hardison is also known for playing Craig Cooper in the Disney Channel series K.C.
+Undercover, his portrayal of Bowser in the comedy drama series Teenage Bounty Hunters, and for appearing in the first season of the Showtime comedy Black Monday.

 Early life

 Hardison was born in Bedford–Stuyvesant, Brooklyn, New York, the only child of Donald McFadden, an antique and fine art collector, and Bethann Hardison, a pioneering African-American runway model and advocate for diversity in the fashion industry.

 Career

 Hardison was a starring cast member on the sitcom A Different World as Dwayne Wayne, and a regular cast member of K.C.
 Undercover and the short-lived sitcoms Abby and Between Brothers.
 His career was managed predominantly by his mother, Bethann Hardison.
 He has also guest starred on several other sitcoms, including Living Single, Girlfriends, Under One Roof, The Boondocks (as himself), Greek, Parenthood, and on Everybody Hates Chris as the judge.
 His films include Escapee, Rappin', School Daze, Def by Temptation, Vampire in Brooklyn, 30 Years to Life, Made of Honor, The 6th Man, Drive, Renaissance Man, Panther, The Fantasia Barrino Story: Life Is Not a Fairy Tale, Bratz, Biker Boyz, Who's Your Daddy?, The Crow: Stairway to Heaven, I'm Gonna Git You Sucka, Blind Faith, Showtime, White Men Can't Jump, and B.C.
 Butcher.
 He appears in the 2013 PlayStation 3 video game Beyond: Two Souls as Cole Freeman, a doctor at the United States Department of Paranormal Activity.
+He appears as Edward "Big Eddy" Wallace on Season 3 of Euphoria.